Specialty Services

 In our work together, therapy may include EMDR, mindfulness, and CBT.
 When attended consistently, therapy for anxiety among high-achieving professionals can support meaningful changes, including:

-Does having anxiety mean there’s something wrong with me?
+Does having anxiety mean something is wrong with me?

 This is a very common misunderstanding.
 Anxiety often feels uncomfortable, leading to elevated cortisol levels, increased heart rate, shallow breathing, panic, and other physical sensations.
-These experiences are normal and natural—even when they feel uncomfortable.
+These experiences are normal and natural, even when they feel uncomfortable.
+Therapy for anxiety can help you understand your symptoms, develop coping strategies, and regain control over your daily life.

-Why see a therapist for anxiety if it’s a normal body response?
+Why should I see a therapist for anxiety if it’s a normal body response?

 Moving Away From Anxiety Can Be Peaceful